captbaritone/grats/website/docs/01-getting-started/01-quick-start.md

 For dev mode or small projects, Grats offers a runtime extraction mode.
-This is the easiest way to get started with Grats, although you may find that it causes a slow startup time.
+This is the easiest way to get started with Grats, although you may find that it causes a slow startup times.
 For larger projects, you probably want to use the build mode (documentation to come).

 ## Install dependencies